sfigg/commercialization-public/docset/manufacture/sxs/windows-10-deployment-for-system-builders.md

             Dir "C:\mount\windows\Windows\System32\Recovery\winre.wim"

-    Follow the below partition layout size chart to determine the size of your recovery partition in createartitions-&lt;firmware&gt;.txt files.
+    Use the following partition layout size guidance to determine the size of your recovery partition in createpartitions-&lt;firmware&gt;.txt files.
 The amount of free space left is after you copy winre.wim to the hidden partition.

     Please reference [Disk Partition rules](https://technet.microsoft.com/library/hh824839.aspx#DiskPartitionRules) for more information.